-Do you know what you want to buy or sell, but are uncertain as to when to pull the trigger?
-When combined with other fundamental and technical tools, stochastics—a short-term technical indicator that is widely used among chart analysts for market signals—can help.
-And it can be particularly useful with a stock or a market that is moving sideways, which US markets might be doing.
+Active investors may be wondering if the recent pullback is a short-term buying opportunity or if there is more downside to come.
+If you know what you want to buy or sell, but are uncertain as to when to pull the trigger, you might consider stochastics—a short-term technical indicator that is widely used among chart analysts for market signals.
+When combined with other fundamental and technical tools, stochastics can help you time your trading decisions, and it can be particularly useful with a stock or a market that is moving sideways.

-Based on recent action of the S&P 500, this indicator is suggesting that US stocks may be close to registering a buy signal.
+Based on recent action of the S&P 500, this indicator is suggesting that US stocks may be close to registering a buy signal, but there are other reasons to be cautious.

 What is stochastics?

 Similar to the Relative Strength Index (RSI) and Moving Average Convergence/Divergence (MACD), stochastics is a momentum measure that ranges from 0 to 100.
-The reason why momentum indicators like stochastics are considered more useful in sideways markets, compared with uptrends or downtrends, is due to the nature of the way it oscillates between relatively overbought and oversold prices.
-When selected, stochastics can typically be found beneath the price chart (see Stochastics applied to the S&P 500 below).
+The reason why momentum indicators like stochastics are considered more useful in sideways markets, compared with uptrends or downtrends, is due to the nature of the way they oscillate between relatively overbought and oversold prices.
+If you add this indicator to your charts, stochastics can typically be found beneath the price chart (see Stochastics applied to the S&P 500 below).

 What stochastics says about stocks now

-Looking at the chart of the S&P 500 above, both stochastics lines have been trending lower since mid-April, when the indicator generated a sell signal.
-If these lines continue to fall below the 20 reading (the %K line has declined below the 30 line, as of early May), and then subsequently rebound above that level, that would generate a buy signal.
+Looking at the chart of the S&P 500 above, both stochastics lines have been trending lower since the end of April, when the indicator generated a sell signal.
+If these lines continue to fall below the 20 reading (the %K line has declined below the 30 line, as of mid-May), and then subsequently rebound above that level, that would generate a buy signal.

-It's important to note that momentum indicators—including stochastics—can remain above 80 in overbought levels for extended periods after an upturn, without indicating that the security is becoming more overpriced.
+It's important to understand that momentum indicators—including stochastics—can remain above 80 in overbought levels for extended periods after an upturn, without indicating that the security is becoming more overpriced.
 Similarly, stochastics can remain below 20 in oversold territory for extended periods after a sustained downtrend, without meaning the stock is becoming more oversold.
-For example, both stochastics lines for the S&P 500 held above 80 for several weeks during most of the second half of 2017; this should not have been interpreted as the market becoming more overpriced.
+For example, both stochastics lines for the S&P 500 held above 80 for most of January and February; this should not have been interpreted as the market becoming more overpriced.

 Another thing to watch for is divergences between the direction of the stochastics indicator and the price of the stock/security.
 Divergences form when a new high or low in price is not confirmed by a new high or low in stochastics.
 A bullish divergence forms when price makes a lower low but stochastics forms a higher low (see an example in the chart below).
 This could indicate less downward momentum and could foreshadow a bullish reversal.